Noel Blanc

-Noel Barton Blanc (born October 19, 1938) is an American commercial producer, retired voice actor, and the son of cartoon voice actor Mel Blanc.
+Noel Barton Blanc (born October 19, 1938) is an American commercial producer and retired voice actor.
+He is the son of cartoon voice actor Mel Blanc.

 Early life and career

 Blanc was born on October 19, 1938, in Los Angeles, California.
 He is the only child of voice actor Mel Blanc.
 Throughout Noel's childhood, adolescence and early adulthood, he worked with his father on the Looney Tunes cartoons, with Mel training him in the field of voice characterization.
 In 1961, Noel performed some of Mel's voices, uncredited, when Mel was injured in a car crash.
-On January 29, 1962, they formed Blanc Communications Corporation, a media company which remains in operation.
+(Note: Attributed to multiple references:) On January 29, 1962, they formed Blanc Communications Corporation, a media company which remains in operation.
 Together, they produced over 5,000 public service announcements and commercials, appearing with Kirk Douglas, Lucille Ball, Vincent Price, Phyllis Diller, Liberace, and The Who.
 Kirk Douglas' son, Joel, served as one of the executives at Blanc Communications Corporation and helped to develop and produce commercials until the late 1980s.

-Following Mel Blanc's death in 1989, Noel voiced Bugs Bunny, Daffy Duck, Elmer Fudd (a character that was originally Arthur Q. Bryan's role that Mel occasionally performed during Bryan's lifetime and inherited after Bryan's death), the Tasmanian Devil, Porky Pig and other characters in Tiny Toon Adventures and a series of You Rang? answering machine messages; he was one of several successors to his father in the immediate aftermath of Mel's death, with others including Jeff Bergman, Joe Alaskey, Bob Bergen, Greg Burson, Billy West and most recently Eric Bauza.
+Following Mel Blanc's death in 1989, Noel voiced Bugs Bunny, Daffy Duck, Elmer Fudd (a character that was originally Arthur Q. Bryan's role that Mel occasionally performed during Bryan's lifetime and inherited after Bryan's death), the Tasmanian Devil, Porky Pig, Tweety and other characters in Tiny Toon Adventures and a series of You Rang? answering machine messages; he was one of several successors to his father in the immediate aftermath of Mel's death, with others including Jeff Bergman, Joe Alaskey, Bob Bergen, Greg Burson, Maurice LaMarche, Billy West and most recently Eric Bauza.
 Warner Bros. had been splitting up the various voice-acting roles to prevent any one of them from being a singular successor.
 He later contributed voice work to Stewie Griffin: The Untold Story.